moorara/interview/cheatsheets/3-data_structures.md

     - Insert at an external/leaf node.
     - Split nodes with `M` key-link pairs on the way up the tree.
   - A search or insertion in a B-tree of order `M` with `N` keys requires between **log<sub>M-1</sub><sup>N</sup>** and **log<sub>M/2</sub><sup>N</sup>** external accesses.
-  - In B<sup>+</sup>-Tree, each external/leaf node has pointer to next external/leaf node for sequential access.
+  - In B<sup>+</sup>-Tree, each external/leaf node has pointer to the next external/leaf node for sequential access.

 ### Hash Tables